Stage Work

 WVL Radio Theatre Presents: It’s A Wonderful Life

-Produced by The Immediate Theatre Project (2021)
+Produced by The Immediate Theatre Project (2022)

 Directed by Willie V R Repoley

-Character: Mays et al
+Character: Mays, et al

-I had a blast performing in this East Coast tour (performing in multiple venues in nine different states) with the North Carolina based Immediate Theatre Project!
+I had a blast performing in this East Coast tour (performing in multiple venues in nine different states) with the Asheville, North Carolina-based Immediate Theatre Project!
 In this staged radio play, I voiced over 17 characters, allowing me to continue to grow my skills at playing multiple characters.
 It was such a gift to round out my year with a tour that allowed me to focus on my vocal performance more than I’ve had the chance to previously.

 Mankind

-Produced by Iron Crow Theater (2021)
+Produced by Iron Crow Theater (2022)

 Directed by Ann Turiano